Bouygues (OTCMKTS:BOUYF) Rating Lowered to Sell at Zacks Investment Research

-Zacks Investment Research downgraded shares of Bouygues (OTCMKTS:BOUYF) from a hold rating to a sell rating in a research report sent to investors on Tuesday morning, Zacks.com reports.
+Bouygues (OTCMKTS:BOUYF) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued on Thursday, Zacks.com reports.

 According to Zacks, “Bouygues SA is a diversified industrial group.
 The company’s business sectors of activity consists of Construction includes building & civil works and energies & services, Immobilier includes property development and Colas, Telecoms, with Bouygues Telecom and Media, with TF1.
 Bouygues SA is based in Paris, France. “

-Other analysts have also recently issued reports about the company.
-JPMorgan Chase & Co. reissued an overweight rating on shares of Bouygues in a report on Monday, April 26th.
-Bryan, Garnier & Co raised Bouygues from a neutral rating to a buy rating and set a $37.20 price objective for the company in a report on Tuesday.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the stock.
-Bouygues has an average rating of Hold and a consensus target price of $37.20.
+A number of other brokerages have also commented on BOUYF.
+JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of Bouygues in a research report on Monday, April 26th.
+Bryan, Garnier & Co raised Bouygues from a “neutral” rating to a “buy” rating and set a $37.20 target price for the company in a research report on Tuesday, July 27th.
+One investment analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the company.
+The stock currently has a consensus rating of “Hold” and a consensus price target of $37.20.

-Bouygues (OTCMKTS:BOUYF) last posted its quarterly earnings results on Thursday, May 20th.
-The company reported $0.07 EPS for the quarter.
-The business had revenue of $9.33 billion during the quarter, compared to analysts’ expectations of $9.01 billion.
+Bouygues (OTCMKTS:BOUYF) last announced its quarterly earnings data on Thursday, May 20th.
+The company reported $0.07 earnings per share (EPS) for the quarter.
+The company had revenue of $9.33 billion for the quarter, compared to the consensus estimate of $9.01 billion.
 Bouygues had a return on equity of 8.11% and a net margin of 2.65%.
-Research analysts expect that Bouygues will post 3.49 EPS for the current year.
+Analysts anticipate that Bouygues will post 3.49 EPS for the current year.

 Bouygues SA provides constructions for building, civil works, energy and services, property, roads and coals.
 The firm provides commercial, highway and residential construction and mobile telecommunication services.
 It provides construction businesses, bouygues construction bouygues immobilier and colas.